Levy Lid Lift

 What we do

-We provide fire and life safety services to 33,800 people over 156 square miles, including the communities of Lynden, Blaine, Custer, Laurel, Birch Bay and Semiahmoo.
+We provide fire and life safety services to 33,800 people over 156 square miles, including the communities of Blaine, Custer, Laurel, Birch Bay, Semiahmoo, and unincorporated areas of Lynden.
 We also serve residents of Whatcom County Fire District 4 through a contract agreement.
-In 2023, we responded to 5,753 calls, of which 71 percent were for medical emergencies.
+In 2025, we responded to 5,986 calls, of which almost 70 percent were for medical emergencies.

 We operate under a balanced budget, have passed all financial and accountability audits by the state, and are debt-free.